Lulu04/OGLCScene/README.txt

 # OGLCScene
 2D game library written with Lazarus

-  This library use OpenGL through TOpenGLControl.
-I got inspired by ZENGL written by Andrey Kemka.
+  This Lazarus library was inspired by ZENGL written by Andrey Kemka.

+  You need LazOpenGlContext and BGRABitmap package to compile it.

   This is not modern OpenGL programming.
 It use "glBegin" / glEnd" batch to render graphics.
   It use also BGRABitmap to load and prepare some images like text with nice decorations.